Ryan Mason: Hull City midfielder forced to retire after fractured skull

 Mason, who won one cap for England in 2015, had to have surgery after a clash of heads with defender Gary Cahill.

-His decision to retire follows "the guidance of numerous world renowned neurologists and neuro surgeons".
+His decision to retire follows "the guidance of numerous world-renowned neurologists and neuro surgeons".

+He said he had "worked tirelessly" to play again but "the risks involved had given him no option but to retire".

-He started his career with Tottenham and joined Hull for a club record fee, believed to be about £13m, in 2016.
+Mason started his career with Tottenham and joined Hull for a club record fee, believed to be about £13m, in August 2016.

 After eight minutes of treatment on the pitch during the Premier League match at Stamford Bridge in January 2017, Mason was given oxygen as he was carried off on a stretcher.